 Physical therapy is a growing profession aimed at treating all different types of individuals with a variety of health-related conditions.
-Physical therapists promote the ability to move, reduce pain, and improve balance and flexibility while enhancing overall quality of life.
+Furthermore, physical therapists promote the ability to move, reduce pain, and improve balance and flexibility while enhancing overall quality of life.
 For any type of injury or diagnosis there is a physical therapist who can help.
-Below are 5 main specialties within the field of physical therapy.
+Below are 5 main physical therapy specialties.

-Pediatric: PT’s who work with infants through early adolescents are called Pediatric Certified Specialists (PCS).
-They require a completely different skill set than other PT’s.
-They focus on: birth defects, developmental delays, genetic disorders, and trauma or injury in the younger population.
-Sometimes the child is too young to communicate or understand the pain themselves, so it’s important to find a PT that has experience dealing with a similar situation.
+PT’s who work with infants through early adolescents are called Pediatric Certified Specialists (PCS).
+In this field, they require a completely different skill set than other PT’s.
+Instead, they focus on: birth defects, developmental delays, genetic disorders, and trauma or injury in the younger population.
+Sometimes, the child is too young to communicate or understand the pain themselves.
+In this case, it’s important to find a PT that has experience dealing with a similar situation.

-Geriatric: Elderly patients also have a very specific set of needs and should seek out a PT who is a Geriatric Certified Specialist (GCS).
+Elderly patients also have a very specific set of needs and should seek out a PT who is a Geriatric Certified Specialist (GCS).
 Some conditions that geriatric PT’s work with are arthritis, cancer, osteoporosis, joint replacement and balance impairments.
-One main goal of geriatric PT care is to help patients be as independent and comfortable (pain free) as possible, while increasing fitness levels.
+With these in mind, one main goal of geriatric PT care is to help patients be as independent and comfortable (pain free) as possible, while increasing fitness levels.

-Women’s Health: PTs who work predominantly with woman’s health related issues are called Women’s Health Certified Specialists (WSC).
-They provide a discreet and comfortable environment to perform their unique skillsets which includes hands on internal manual skills and biofeedback.
-Some conditions that women’s health PT’s treat are urinary incontinence, pelvic pain, prenatal and postpartum pain, breast and gynecological cancer care and lymphedema.
+PTs who work predominantly with woman’s health related issues are called Women’s Health Certified Specialists (WSC).
+For this, they provide a discreet and comfortable environment to perform their unique skillsets.
+These includes hands on internal manual skills and biofeedback.
+Additionally, some conditions that women’s health PT’s treat are urinary incontinence, pelvic pain, prenatal and postpartum pain, breast and gynecological cancer care and lymphedema.
 It is important to seek out a specialist in this area to help women recover from uncomfortable situations.

-Sports: Competitive athletes should seek out PTs who are Sport Certified Specialists (SCS).
-These PTs have spent many hours on the field and have knowledge regarding sport specific injuries and returning players to a higher level of function.
+Competitive athletes should seek out PTs who are Sport Certified Specialists (SCS).
+These PTs have spent many hours on the field and have knowledge regarding sport-specific injuries and returning players to a higher level of function.
 They are experts in athletic injury management, including acute care, treatment, rehabilitation, and prevention.